lhermann/langify-docs/authorization.md

 ### Trustee

 A trustee is an organisation or person that administers the works of an author or publishing house.
 Thus a trustee has **all privileges for his assigned works**.
+(The trustee has to assign these privileges to himself first.)

 > DEPRICATED:
 > Your **privileges** from 7 (Translator) upwards are trustee specific.
 That means you may have more privileges in an area than another.
 (They are also langauge specific.)